 Another difference between the procedures is the profile of the average patient.
-The lap band is recommended by the Food and Drug Administration as a possible weight loss solution for people with body mass index as low as 30 in some cases.
+The lap band is recommended by the Food and Drug Administration as a possible weight loss solution for people with a BMI as low as 30 in some cases.

-Sleeve gastrectomy, on the other hand, is usually reserved for patients whose BMI are significantly higher.
+Sleeve gastrectomy, on the other hand, is usually reserved for patients whose BMI is significantly higher.
 The average gastric sleeve patient is "morbidly obese," which means that their BMI is over 40.
-Some studies have concluded that gastric sleeve surgery is also safe and effective for lower-BMI patients, as well.
+Some studies have concluded that gastric sleeve surgery is also safe and effective for lower-BMI patients.

 The lap band involves no cutting or modification of the digestive organs, so it is completely reversible in side effects.

 However, the patient should consider it permanent; if the lap band is removed, so is the weight-loss assistance it offers, and the patient risks putting the lost weight back on.
 Moreover, sleeve gastrectomy is not reversible because the surgeon removes up to 80 percent of the stomach.
 The surgeon cannot reattach the removed portion.